 Walk

-303. Consecration - Giving it all to Jesus.
+303. Consecration - Giving it all to Jesus

 What about the Rich Young Ruler?

-We have read in the "Sit" series the absolutely amazing grace that God has provided for us in His love.
+We have read in the “Sit” series about the absolutely amazing grace that God has provided for us in His love.
 What is our response to His love?

 Why is it so powerful?

 Demons flee when you are married to Jesus!
-James 4:2-10; Acts 19:15 are just two Scriptures that tell about this.
+James 4:2-10; Acts 19:15 are just two Scriptures that tell us about this.

-"And the evil spirit answered and said, 'Jesus I know, and Paul I know; but who are you?'"
-(Acts 19:15).
+Acts 19:15 says, “And the evil spirit answered and said, ‘Jesus I know, and Paul I know; but who are you?’”

-"You lust and do not have.
+James 4:2-10 says, “You lust and do not have.
 You murder and covet and cannot obtain.
 You fight and war.
 Yet you do not have because you do not ask.
 You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.
 Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God.
-Or do you think that the Scripture says in vain, "The Spirit who dwells in us yearns jealously"?
+Or do you think that the Scripture says in vain, ‘The Spirit who dwells in us yearns jealously’?
 But He gives more grace.
-Therefore He says: "God resists the proud, But gives grace to the humble."
+Therefore He says: ‘God resists the proud, but gives grace to the humble.’
 Therefore submit to God.
 Resist the devil and he will flee from you.
 Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners; and purify your hearts, you double-minded.
 Lament and mourn and weep!
 Let your laughter be turned to mourning and your joy to gloom.
-Humble yourselves in the sight of the Lord, and He will lift you up" (James 4:2-10).
+Humble yourselves in the sight of the Lord, and He will lift you up.”

 Notice in Romans 12:1-2 that there is a very good benefit for this type of consecration.